 In 2021, after a rough year of COVID-based theme park closures, SeaWorld Orlando experienced an upsurge in park attendance, attracting 5.8 million visitors, and it’s not hard to see why.
 SeaWorld Orlando is home to some top-level thrill rides.
 Among the roller coasters at SeaWorld are Ice Breaker, Manta, and Kraken.

-But now in 2023, Florida will have a fun new addition to add to its SeaWorld Orlando attractions, the Pipeline Surf Coaster.
+Florida will have a fun new addition to add to its SeaWorld Orlando attractions, the Pipeline Surf Coaster.
 Want to know more about this exciting new coaster?

 This guide will give you all of the insider info you need to know in the hope that you know how to plan your next SeaWorld Orlando vacation.
 Keep reading below to learn more.